|

 -----------------

 "Nicolette" is a long-term acupuncture patient who sought relief from a complex array of inflammatory symptoms, including pain from autoimmunity, severe fatigue, digestive issues and anxiety.
-She experienced first relief and then progress with acupuncture treatment that included lifestyle, nutrition, and mindfullness counseling.
-As her physical symptoms have improved, and pain and autoimmunity has receded, the connection between her history of trauma and symptoms of cPTSD has become more defined and accessible.
-This includes previously unrecognized or processed emotions from childhood abandonment and trauma, including sexual assault at age nine by a medical doctor who performed an unnecessary appendectomy.
-This is an example of horrifying abuse that was allowed to happen in the French healthcare system that is outlined in this case of a doctor eventually be brought to justice:
+She experienced immediate relief from acupuncture treatment that included nutrition and lifestyle counseling.
+As she improved, introducing mindfulness and mindbody strategies further improved and resolved most of these symptoms, and the connection between her history of trauma and symptoms of cPTSD has become more defined and accessible.
+This included unreliable caretakes, abandonment, and sexual assault at age nine by a medical doctor who performed an unnecessary appendectomy.
+This was part of a pattern of abuse in the French healthcare system that was outlined in this recent case:

 https://www.nbcnews.com/news/world/france-child-sexual-abuse-case

 These two recordings are from the second and third acupuncture sessions from a course of four.
-She had returned again to acupuncture after bodywork brought up the assault, triggering pain and anxiety.
+She had returned again to acupuncture after bodywork brought up this assault, triggering pain aneanxiety.
 We decided to record the sessions where we used acupuncture, and an understanding of these as MindBody symptoms functioning as "defense mechanisms" that had long prevented her from accessing and processing this trauma.

-These are excellent examples of MindBody connection, and how acupuncture can be used similarly to "psychedelic therapy," as acupuncture has also been shown to attenuate the same regions of the brain and limbic system psychedelics act on, including the default mode network.
+These are excellent examples of MindBody connection, and how acupuncture can be used similarly to "psychedelic therapy," as acupuncture has also been shown to attenuate the same regions of the brain and limbic system psychedelics act on.

 In this recording, she explains now the previous acupuncture treatment had allowed her to process this trauma more deeply, including accessing feelings of terror and powerlessness.